ShaniceWilliams/ghw-fitness-app/README.md

 The final stage was to set up the ability to send out emails.
 Initially I had planned to continue following the tutorial, however having no javascript experience, I struggled with getting the local Harper DB instance working, so I pivoted to finding a python based solution, so with the help of [Coding is Fun's tutorial](https://youtu.be/OLrC4J2-pvk) on automating emails I figured that out too.
+Instead of using Deta as Coding is fun did, I scheduled the emails using cronjobs from my personal server.
+You can see the code for the emailing functionality [here](https://github.com/ShaniceWilliams/FYF-email-scheduling).

 ### Challenges I ran into